bet4a/d3wiki/Home.md

 * http://d3js.org/d3.v2.js - development
 * http://d3js.org/d3.v2.min.js - production

-To get the lastest release and all the examples, you can find a tarball here:
+To get the latest release and all the examples, you can find a tarball here:

 * https://github.com/mbostock/d3/zipball/master